awslabs/data-solutions-framework-on-aws/framework/src/utils/README.md

 AWS CDK allows developers to extend classes like any object-oriented programing language.
 You can use this method when you want to:
 * Override a specific method exposed by a construct.
 * Implement your own defaults.
-Refer to the example of the [`AnalyticsBucket`](https://github.com/awslabs/aws-data-solutions-framework/blob/main/framework/src/storage/analytics-bucket.ts) that extends the CDK L2 `Bucket` construct to enforce some of the parameters.
+Refer to the example of the [`AnalyticsBucket`](https://github.com/awslabs/data-solutions-framework-on-aws/blob/main/framework/src/storage/analytics-bucket.ts) that extends the CDK L2 `Bucket` construct to enforce some of the parameters.

 ## CDK resources override

-AWS CDK offers escape hatches to modify constructs that are encapsulated in AWS DSF constructs.
+AWS CDK offers escape hatches to modify constructs that are encapsulated in DSF on AWS constructs.
 The constructs always expose the AWS resources that are encapsulated so you can manually modify their configuration.
 For achieving this you have 3 options:

 * Modify the L2 construct using its CDK API.
-For example, you can modify the buckets' policies provided by the [`DataLakeStorage`](https://awslabs.github.io/aws-data-solutions-framework/docs/constructs/library/data-lake-storage) to provide cross account write access.
+For example, you can modify the buckets' policies provided by the [`DataLakeStorage`](https://awslabs.github.io/data-solutions-framework-on-aws/docs/constructs/library/data-lake-storage) to provide cross account write access.
 All the [buckets](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.aws_s3.Bucket.html) L2 constructs are exposed as an object parameter:

 [example customization l2](./examples/customization-l2.lit.ts)